apacheignite/documentation/machine-learning-grid/machine-learning.md

 The latest Apache Ignite ML Grid jar is uploaded to the Maven repository.
 If you need to take the jar and deploy it in a custom environment, then it can be either downloaded from Maven or built from scratch.
 To build ML Grid from sources:
 1. Download the latest Apache Ignite source release.
 2. Clean local Maven repo (this is to ensure that older Maven builds don’t impact my check).
 3. Make sure you're using Java 8 or later.
-ML Grid is not compatible with earlier Java versions.
+ML Grid is not compatible with earlier versions of Java.
 4. Build Apache Ignite Data Fabric from the project's root directory:
 [block:code]
 {